-Parking at Balboa Park is free and there are numerous small lots through the Park, as well as one large lot at the end of President's Way (between the San Diego Hall of Champions and Spreckels Organ Pavilion).
+Parking at Balboa Park is free and there are numerous small lots throughout the Park, as well as one large lot at the end of President's Way (between the San Diego Hall of Champions and Spreckels Organ Pavilion).

 Valet parking is available for a small fee in front of The Prado Restaurant at the House of Hospitality.
-Hours of service are: Tuesday through Thursday from 5:00 PM through 10:00 PM; Friday from 5:00 PM through midnight; Saturday from 10:00 AM through Midnight; Sunday from 10:00 AM through 10:00 PM There is no valet parking on Mondays.
+Hours of service are: Tuesday through Thursday from 5:00 PM through 10:00 PM; Friday from 5:00 PM through midnight; Saturday from 10:00 AM through midnight; Sunday from 10:00 AM through 10:00 PM.
+There is no valet parking on Mondays.

 From the north:

 From I-5 take B Street/Pershing Street exit, heading toward Pershing Street.
 Turn left on Florida Dr. Turn left on Zoo Place.
 Turn left on Park Blvd.